About the Heritage Area

 The Carrie Blast Furnaces National Historic Landmark

 The eight-county region represents the Pittsburgh Industrial District and includes Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Washington, and Westmoreland Counties in southwestern Pennsylvania.
-It is one of 55 National Heritage Areas and one of 12 State Heritage Areas.
+It is one of 62 designated National Heritage Areas and one of 12 State Heritage Areas.

 It is managed by the Rivers of Steel Heritage Corporation, a nonprofit that works in partnership with the National Park Service and the Pennsylvania Department of Conservation and Natural Resources.
 Through these public-private partnerships, Rivers of Steel supports heritage tourism, creative placemaking, outdoor recreation, and community partnerships as means to foster economic redevelopment and enhance cultural engagement.